RMSnow/WWW2021/readme.md

 This is the official repository to release the code and datasets in the paper "[Mining Dual Emotion for Fake News Detection](https://arxiv.org/abs/1903.01728)", WWW 2021.

-## Using Dual Emotion Features for Fake News Detection
+## Mining Dual Emotion for Fake News Detection

 ![1](https://github.com/RMSnow/WWW2021/blob/master/framework.png)